MitMaro/git-interactive-rebase-tool/README.md

 ### Build and run

 Use cargo to build and run the project.
-From the project project root run:
+From the project root run:

     # only build
     cargo build --release